HuanyuChen17/GroupV-healthanalytics-project/README.md

 ## Code Instructions
 - **1. Data Cleaning**
 This step preprocesses the raw data by:
-•	Recoding variables (e.g., education, marital status, age grouping).
+-	Recoding variables (e.g., education, marital status, age grouping).
-•	Filtering for relevant observations (e.g., year = 2022).
+-	Filtering for relevant observations (e.g., year = 2022).
-•	Ensuring consistency in categorical variables.
+-	Ensuring consistency in categorical variables.

 - **2. Descriptive Statistics**
-•	Summarize categorical variables like education and vaccination rates.
+-	Summarize categorical variables like education and vaccination rates.
-•	Summarize continuous variables like age.
+-	Summarize continuous variables like age.
-•	Export summary tables as a Word document (Descriptive_Statistics.docx).
+-	Export summary tables as a Word document (Descriptive_Statistics.docx).

 - **3. Visualization**
-•	Group by education level and calculate the average vaccination rate.
+-	Group by education level and calculate the average vaccination rate.
-•	Create bar charts with ggplot2.
+-	Create bar charts with ggplot2.

 - **4. Main Regression Analysis**
-•	Run a linear probability model (LPM) with lm.
+- Run a linear probability model (LPM) with lm.
-•	Extract results and format them into a table.
+- Extract results and format them into a table.
-•	Export regression results to Word (Main_Regression_Results.docx).
+-	Export regression results to Word (Main_Regression_Results.docx).

 - **5. Heterogeneity Analysis and visualization**
-- *Filter data for each region (Northeast, Midwest, South, West).*
+- Filter data for each region (Northeast, Midwest, South, West).
-- *Run regressions within each region.*
+- Run regressions within each region.
-•	Extract coefficients and standard errors for education levels.
+- Extract coefficients and standard errors for education levels.
-•	Create a box chart showing regional differences in vaccination rates by education level.
+- Create a box chart showing regional differences in vaccination rates by education level.
-•	Export results to Word (Heterogeneity_Regression.docx).
+- Export results to Word (Heterogeneity_Regression.docx).

 - **6. Robustness Checks**
-•	Run glm for Logit and Probit models.
+- Run glm for Logit and Probit models.
-•	Extract regression results and format them into tables.
+- Extract regression results and format them into tables.
-•	Export results to Word (Robustness_Regression.docx).
+- Export results to Word (Robustness_Regression.docx).

+## How to Run the Analysis
+- **1. Prepare the Environment:**
+-	Place nhis_00004.xml and the corresponding microdata file in your working directory.
+-	Install all required R packages.
+- **2. Run the Scripts:**
+- Data Cleaning: Data cleaning and variable transformation.
+-	Descriptive Statistics: Execute the descriptive statistics functions and export results to *Descriptive_Statistics.docx*.
+-	Visualization: Generate the bar chart of HPV vaccination rates by education level.
+-	Main Regression Analysis: Run the LPM regression script and export results to *Main_Regression_Results.docx*.
+-	Heterogeneity Analysis and Visualization: Execute regional regressions and export results to *Heterogeneity_Regression.docx* and generate the box chart of HPV vaccination rates by education level among four different regions.
+-	Robustness Checks: Run Logit and Probit models, and export results to *Robustness_Regression.docx*.

+## Outputs
+-	Descriptive Statistics Table: *Descriptive_Statistics.docx*
+-	Main Regression Results: *Main_Regression_Results.docx*
+-	Heterogeneity Analysis Results: *Heterogeneity_Regression.docx*
+-	Robustness Check Results: *Robustness_Regression.docx*